moisesjbc/unity-plugins-test/README.md

 8. From Unity, open the project *LOCAL_REPO_DIR*/UnityProject

+9. Open the scene in *Assets/scene.unity*

-9. Press play and enjoy this masterpiece!
+10. Press play and enjoy this masterpiece!

 ## Working on the project